elliothatch/hypermedium/README.md

 # Get Started
 Starter repo coming soon!
 In the meantime, you can follow these steps to get started:

-1. Copy the `hypermedium-demo` directory and navigate to it.
+1. Copy the `hypermedium-demo` and navigate to it.
 2. Run `npm install` or `yarn`.

 To generate a static website: